Routing

 }

-Then we write in configuration:
+Then we write in the configuration:

 services:

-- App\Router\RouterFactory::createRouter
+- App\Core\RouterFactory::createRouter

 public static function createRouter(Nette\Database\Connection $db): RouteList